swax/UnityMCP/README.md

-Forked from [Arodoid/UnityMCP](https://github.com/Arodoid/UnityMCP/commits/main/) see that page for the original README.md
+Forked from [Arodoid/UnityMCP](https://github.com/Arodoid/UnityMCP) see that page for the original README.md

-## Changes
+## About

-This repo was extensively refactored from the soure.
+This repo has been extensively refactored from the source.
 I've been testing using Claude/MCP/Unity to create VRChat worlds.
+Claude has trouble getting UdonSharp scripts to compile so this repo supports MCP resources and helper scripts which improves it's success rate in building VRC worlds

+This repo also has a many general improvements that work with normal Unity development.
+Try it out.

+## Improvements

-### Command Execution Improvements
+### Command Execution
 - Changed how code is executed so that the LLM can define the usings, classes, and functions
-  - Allows the LLM to exectute more complex commands with multiple functions
+  - Allows the LLM to execute more complex commands with multiple functions
+- Stack traces eat up a lot of context so just return the first line which is usually enough
 - Incorporated references for various modules:
   - .Net Standard
   - System.Core, System.IO